-This general guide will walk you through the process of understanding what is life insurance is and how it works.
-We’ve also put together a list of the best life insurance companies to help you select the best policy for your needs.
+This guide will walk you through what life insurance is and how it works.
+And, if you’re already looking for a provider, check out our list of the best life insurance companies to help you select the best policy for your needs.

 Table of Contents:

 - What Is Life Insurance?

 - What can you pay with a life insurance death benefit?